Nae Nae

-The Nae Nae (/'nei nei/) is a hip-hop dance that involves placing one arm in the air and swaying from side to side.
+The Nae Nae (/'nei nei/) is a hip-hop dance move that involves placing one arm in the air and swaying from side to side.
 The Atlanta hip hop group We Are Toonz is credited for inventing the phrase with their hit song "Drop That NaeNae" in 2013.
 The dance was based on a character from the 1990s sitcom Martin.
-In the series, Martin Lawrence cross-dressed to play Sheneneh Jenkins, an exaggerated, sassy “ghetto girl”.
-The group member Callamar stated in an interview with Billboard, “It’s really just based on a ratchet girl in the club dancing kind of funny and the best girl to describe it is Sheneneh from Martin.”
-In one interview, Martin Lawrence stated he was “flattered” by the dance.
+In the series, Martin Lawrence cross-dressed to play Sheneneh Jenkins, an exaggerated, sassy "ghetto girl".
+The group member Callamar stated in an interview with Billboard, "It’s really just based on a ratchet girl in the club dancing kind of funny and the best girl to describe it is Sheneneh from Martin."
+In one interview, Martin Lawrence stated he was "flattered" by the dance.